PurpleHominid/Project1-TraceBall/README.md

 ![Flowchart](https://i.imgur.com/m2HSI0D.png)

-Draw Lives (Set Lives to 3): This creates a variable and sets it's value to 3, The variable is called 'lives' as this is how many                                    chances
+######Draw Lives (Set Lives to 3):
+This creates a variable and sets it's value to 3, The variable is called 'lives' as this is how many more    times the player can be caught by the NPC and not end the game